-- 1. In the Trigger tab's Trigger Sequence area, select the level whose trigger you want to send e-mail on. - A yellow box appears around the level. - 2.
-Select the Trigger or Goto button and choose the Trigger, send e-mail, and fill memory action. - 3.
-Select the E-mail Setup button.
+1. In the Trigger tab's Trigger Sequence area, select the level whose trigger you want to send e-mail on.

-4. In the E-mail Setup dialog, enter the name of the SMTP (see page 76) mail server (if you don't know this, contact your System Administrator), the recipient's e-mail address (use spaces to separate multiple addresses), and the text of the message.
+- 2. Select the Trigger or Goto button and choose the Trigger, send e-mail, and fill memory action. - 3.
+Select the E-mail Setup button. - 4.
+In the E-mail Setup dialog, enter the name of the SMTP (see page 82) mail server (if you don't know this, contact your System Administrator), the recipient's e-mail address (use spaces to separate multiple addresses), and the text of the message.